No products in the cart.

 “Some of the best spots to check out by bike this Sydney Summer”.

-Whether it be a Lekker Men’s Cruiser Bike, Ladies Cruiser Bike, or an eBike, at Lekker, we’re more than just about making and selling bikes for our customers.
+Whether you are looking for a Cruiser Bike or an eBike, at Lekker, we’re more than just about making and selling bikes for our customers.
 We’re about helping you enjoy your ride, and ensuring that you’re able to get the most out of your bicycle.
 To do so, this blog post will provide you with some insights into some fantastic cycling spots around Sydney, such as Parklands, Rivers, as well as Sydney’s most famous Sydney Harbour Bridge.
-Whether or not you are riding a Lekker – be it a Men’s Cruiser Bike, Ladies Cruiser Bike or even one of our latest eBikes, read on to hear more about some of the most picturesque cycling spots you can find in and around Sydney, one of Australia’s most sunny and gorgeous cities.
+We have asked our staff at our bike shop in Sydney for their recommendations of the best spots to check out by bike this Summer.

 Centennial Park is said to be one of the most cycling-friendly public spaces in Sydney, with over 750,000 cyclists making use of the space, each year.
 The park is open each and every day of the year from sunrise, right through to sunset.
 The park itself, links the City of Sydney’s cycling network, to the eastern suburbs cycling network.
 This means it’s not only a great space to enjoy cycling around and within, but it can also be a very helpful route to take if you are on your way to the eastern suburbs of Sydney.
 It’s suited to all riders from beginners, to seasoned riders.
 Something to be wary of however, is the park does enforce a speed-limit for safety reasons, at; 30km/h.
 This is of course to encourage safe and courteous riding by all those whom use the space, so that it can be enjoyed for many, many years to come.